-ESG - ESG funds have prioritized Rapid Rehousing and Homelessness Prevention programs by allocating a higher percentage of ESG funds to projects including those component types.
-In 2023, there were 18 HPRR grants in the BoS.
-Of the funds spent on HPRR, 40% went toward homelessness prevention, and 60% went toward rapid rehousing.
+ESG funds have prioritized Rapid Rehousing and Homelessness Prevention programs by allocating a higher percentage of ESG funds to projects including those component types.
+In 2024, there were 15 shelter, 9 Homelessness Prevention and 9 Rapid Rehousing grants and in the BoS.
+Of the funds spent 43% went to Shelter, 20% went toward homelessness prevention, and 29% went toward rapid rehousing.
 The Coordinated Entry system has helped to ensure that homeless individuals and families are directed to resources that reduce the duration of homelessness and transition households to permanent, independent housing as quickly as possible.
-The need for emergency shelter services in Idaho is high; ESG shelter funding represents roughly 45% of BoS ESG funding in 2022 and helped keep families and individuals safe while the appropriate resources are found to effectively house them.
+The need for emergency shelter services in Idaho is high; ESG shelter funding represents roughly 43% of BoS ESG funding in 2024 and helped keep families and individuals safe while the appropriate resources are found to effectively house them.